-In October the weather may still be quite hot (up to 35C), blue skies are the norm and the evenings are warm.
+By September the summer heat is abating, although humidity can still be relatively high, blue skies are the norm and the evenings are warm.
 At this stage the tourist season is well under way.

 CLICK HERE for satellite images and other weather details

-Return to top Return to Travel Centre - Main Index
+Return to top Return to - Main Index

-You may like to time your trip to coincide with one of the many special events staged in the UAE each year.
-The following is a list of the more popular events but dates may change from year to year so check before you go.
+You may like to time your trip to coincide with one of the many world-class events staged in the UAE each year.
+The following lists some of these but there are many more!
+International performers from Mick Jagger to Placido Domingo also perform here on a regular basis.

 |Abu Dhabi Golf Championship||January|